 If not investigated, it can lead to unnecessary conflict, self-blame and frustration.

 As an educational psychologist, I am passionate and driven to help people live up to their full potential and designing the lives that they want.
-Therefore, I regularly use educational psychological assessments to help my clients and family systems to figure out what are the potential obstacles to their success.
+Thus, I regularly use educational psychological assessments to help my clients and families figure out what are the obstacles to their success.

 What is an educational psychological assessment?

-More specifically, part of this global assessment process is to measure a client’s various domains of functioning.
+More specifically part of this global assessment process is to measure a client’s domains of functioning.
 In other words, I try to find any factors that might influence a person’s scholastic progress.
-Therefore, I don’t just measure the educational and psychological domains but rather anything that might affect it.
-Like, for instance, emotions, social functioning etc.

 As part of the testing process, I aim to gather as much information as possible.
 For this reason, I ask a child’s teacher(s) and parents to complete forms related to a child’s developmental background, behaviours and academic progress.